Twitchkidd/gfcom-dep-2020/content/blog/proudfoots/index.md

 ![Current desk arrangement](./patioDesk.jpg)

 Oh, lordie, just went down the FP rabbithole for a while.
-[Currying and Function Composition by Eric Elliot](https://medium.com/javascript-scene/curry-and-function-composition-2c208d774983)
+[Currying and Function Composition by Eric Elliot](https://medium.com/javascript-scene/curry-and-function-composition-2c208d774983) Then my back said no more sitting.
+I took Dawa to the park for a bit, I'm trying lying prone and seeing if I can do that.
+I just read a compelling argument for not just combining state and using the functional version of setState with a spread operator, recommended in the docs and all that.
+I think that refactor is going to have to be for tomorrow, though, I'm zonked.
+The alarm is set for earlier, let's see if I can get Dawa ran and coding before 8!
+If there are dogs at the park when we get out from the trail-run, though, it's going to be 8:30.

+Tifme to wind down, though, peace and <3, best wishes, ~g

 #### Footer .. heh ..